duckietown/book-opmanual-duckiedrone/src/rpi-power/instructions.md

 ```

 (attach_pi_hat)=
-## Attach the Raspberry Pi Hat to the Pi
+## Attach the Raspberry Pi Hat to the Raspberry Pi

 Align the 2x40 GPIO pins on the Raspberry Pi with the 2x40 pin header that you soldered to the Raspberry Pi Hat as shown in the image.